exercism/docs/anatomy/tracks/concept-exercises.md

 Concept Exercises are exercises designed to teach specific (programming) concepts.

-## As metadata in the config.json file
+## Metadata

-Concept Exercise metadata is defined in the `exercise.concept` key in the [config.json file](./config-json.md#concept-exercises).
-This metadata includes things like the exercise's UUID, name and concepts and looks as follows:
+Concept Exercise metadata is defined in the `exercises.concept` key in the [config.json file](./config-json.md#concept-exercises).
+The metadata defines the exercise's UUID, slug and more.

+Example:

 ```json
 {